bestape/alchemy/README.md

 This means that a torus's point-at-Infinity loop-around cannot fixate my definition of code because it repeats itself.

-Instead, this repository uses a *metal-Pythag* point-at-Infinity loop-around I invented that can fixate my definition of code.
+Instead, this repository uses a *PythagoreanMetal* point-at-Infinity loop-around I invented that can fixate my definition of code.

-A *metal-Pythag*'s point-at-Infinity loop-around has a finite modulo sequence (rotation, iteration), like a torus does.
+A *PythagoreanMetal*'s point-at-Infinity loop-around has a finite modulo sequence (rotation, iteration), like a torus does.

-However, unlike a torus, a *metal-Pythag*'s point-at-Infinity loop-around also has a positive & negative Infinite number-line sequence (fractal, recursion).
+However, unlike a torus, a *PythagoreanMetal*'s point-at-Infinity loop-around also has a positive & negative Infinite number-line sequence (fractal, recursion).

 This positive (forward) & negative (backward) number-line exists as an exponent of a scale-symmetry base and provides the Infinite stack index for my definition of unique input-output data, like a [sequence generating function](https://en.wikipedia.org/wiki/Generating_function) does.